Name and location of repository

 Forms part of the Oregon Legislature Oral History Series.

 Audio is incomplete.
-Tape 5, Side 2 is blank, but its original contents are reflected in a partial transcript (150 pages) that is available for in-person use at the Oregon Historical Society Research Library
+Tape 5, Side 2 is blank, but its original contents are reflected in a partial transcript (150 pages)

 Description control element